When to pick a custom software vs off-the-shelf solution

-If your business has more complex requirements and you’re finding that your current online platform is failing you, you may benefit from a custom solution.
+If your business has more complex requirements and you’re finding that your current online platform is failing you, you may benefit from custom software over an off-the-shelf option.
 This will mostly be applicable if your platform has a booking function, complex product offerings with lots of options available or if you have complex back end processes in place with multiple API integrations.

 Whichever you choose, make sure the supporting tech is suitable to maintain performance as you scale and that you’ve given good design consideration to your UX to maximise conversions.
 We’d strongly recommend pre and post-launch user testing for both options, launching to MVP stage initially and then building out features as you go to prevent wasted time and resources.
 You can read more on the MVP method of development here.

 Get in touch